fqantonio/aqua/JOURNAL.md

 ## November

 - [ ] Tests
-- [ ] Nicla Vision wifi: print and assemble
+- [ ] Nicla Vision WIFI: print and assemble
 - [ ] include calcs for the 4S4P batery in this journal;
 - [ ] Put the vynil logos (email entities)
 - [ ] minimum tools